Yasir Arman

 Yasir Said Arman (ياسر سعيد عرمان; born October 5, 1962) is a Sudanese politician and a leading figure in the Sudan People's Liberation Movement (SPLM).
 He was the SPLM's deputy secretary-general for the northern sector and its spokesman.
 Initially he was presented as the SPLM candidate for the April 2010 presidential election, but the party later chose to boycott the presidential election.
-After South Sudan's independence on July 9, 2011 and the creation of a separate SPLM party in the Republic of the Sudan (North Sudan), Arman has become the secretary general of the SPLM-N.
+After South Sudan's independence on July 9, 2011, and the creation of a separate SPLM party in the Republic of the Sudan (North Sudan), Arman has become the secretary general of the SPLM-N.

 Arman is one of the leaders who helped draft and signed the Naivasha agreement of the Comprehensive Peace Agreement that ended the war between the north and south of Sudan in 2005.
 He was the head of the SPLM quota for the parliamentary faction.

 Childhood and youth

-Yasir Arman belongs to the Ja'alin, an arabised Nubian tribe indigenous to Northern Sudan; he was born in Tabat City in the state of Al Jazirah.
+Yasir Arman belongs to the Ja'alin, an Arab tribe indigenous to Northern Sudan; he was born in Tabat City in the state of Al Jazirah.
 He joined the Sudanese Communist Party as a student in the mid-seventies.

 Arman was accused of involvement in the deaths of two pro-Islamist students at the Khartoum branch of Cairo University (now Al-Neelain University), but was subsequently acquitted of the charges in court.